50 Best Foods for Women

 Dealing with mood swings, cramps, energy drains, and headaches—not to mention having a job, managing a household, maintaining relationships, and looking impeccably gorgeous while doing it—is all in a day's work for many women.

-It might seem like too much to handle at times, but there’s a simple way to alleviate some of these stresses: your diet.
+It might seem like too much to handle at times, but there's a simple way to alleviate some of these stresses: your diet.
 While you may not have a choice as to when those debilitating cramps come on, you do have control over what you eat.
 Everything you put into your body can be a tool in your health-maintaining arsenal, and picking the very best weapons is paramount.
-The following healthy foods claim big bragging rights by protecting the future you from a variety of women’s health concerns: They can fend off diseases like diabetes, breast cancer, and heart disease; strengthen your bones; fortify your immune system; protect and smooth your skin; and nurture your developing baby.
+The following healthy foods claim big bragging rights by protecting the future you from a variety of women's health concerns: They can fend off diseases such as diabetes, heart disease, and breast cancer; strengthen your bones; fortify your immune system; protect and smooth your skin; and even nurture your developing baby.

-Most of these healthy foods might already be in your pantry—but if not, now’s the time to load up your shopping cart and supercharge your health.
-Since there are a lot of nutritious candidates on supermarket shelves, we’ve dug through the science to find out which ones give women that extra edge.
+Most of these healthy foods might already be in your pantry—but if not, now's the time to load up your shopping cart and supercharge your health.
+Since there are a lot of nutritious candidates on supermarket shelves, we've dug through the science to find out which ones give women that extra edge.
 Read on to learn about how these 50 delicious foods can be powerful allies for your health and weight loss efforts for years to come.
-And then double down on your efforts by avoiding these 30 Flat-Belly Mistakes That Women Make, too!
+And then double down on your efforts by avoiding these weight loss mistakes women make, too!

 Foods For Your Heart

 Get this: heart disease is the leading killer of both women and men in America.
-According to the American Heart Association, one in every four female deaths is a result of heart disease.
-Those are some seriously scary stats!
+According to the CDC, one in every four female deaths is a result of heart disease.
 Paired with a sensible diet and consistent routine exercise, the foods below can help ward off some of the leading causes of cardiovascular disease—high blood pressure, stroke, high cholesterol, and heart disease.

 Fatty fish like wild salmon, mackerel, and herring owe their super health-promoting powers to their high omega-3 content.
 These powerful anti-inflammatory fatty acids can help decrease your odds of dying from heart disease by more than 33 percent, help lower your risk of arthritis, and possibly make your baby smarter.
-To see which omega-3 fish you should be reeling in, check out our exclusive report of 40+ Popular Fish Ranked for Nutritional Benefits!.
+To see which omega-3 fish you should be reeling in, check out our exclusive report of fish ranked for nutritional benefits.

 Attention, chocoholics!
 Dozens of studies show that people who consume cocoa—as a hot drink or as dark chocolate—are in much better cardiovascular shape than those who don't.
 One nine-year study in the journal Circulation Heart Failure found women who ate one to two servings of high-quality chocolate per week had a 32 percent lower risk of developing heart failure than those who said no to the cocoa.
 Researchers attribute cocoa's health benefits to its high concentrations of polyphenols and flavanols, anti-inflammatory compounds that help protect the heart.
 When you're buying it, just make sure to pick up dark chocolate that contains 74 percent or more cocoa solids, as these are the flavanol-rich compounds.